 There is a relatively low risk of malaria for travel to the states of Acre, Amapá, Amazonas, Mato Grosso, Maranhaõ, Pará, Rondônia, Roraima, and Tocantins.
 It is also present in urban areas, including, cities such as Belem, Boa Vista, Macapa, Manaus, Maraba, Porto Velho, and Santarem.
 Talk to your doctor about how you can prevent malaria while traveling.

 U.S., Australian, and Canadian citizens require a passport valid for at least six months from date of entry, a stamped visa that is valid 90 days from the date of issue, an onward or return ticket, and sufficient funds to cover their stay.
-The cost of the visa for U.S. citizens is $180 and processing time can take from 45-90 business days.
+The cost of the visa for U.S. citizens is either $44.24 (E-Visa) or $160 (traditional paper-based visa) and processing time can take a minimum of five business days (E-Visa) or longer.
 EU Citizens only require a passport valid for at least six months from date of entry, an onward or return ticket, and sufficient funds to cover their stay.
 Citizens of other countries are advised to contact the Brazilian embassy in their country before traveling.

 Voltage: 127/220 V; Frequency: 60 HZ; Plugs: Type A (Flat blade attachment plug), Type B (Flat blades with round grounding pin), Type C (European 2-pin), and Type I (two flat oblique blades that form an inverted V and a grounding blade).

 Have Questions?
 Call 1-888-268-9753 to Speak to An Expert.